LIVE | Tennessee House votes to expel the first of 3 Democratic members over gun protest

 What are the 3 lawmakers saying?

-Jones, Pearson and Johnson note that if they're expelled, more than 200,000 Tennesseans would lose the representatives they lawfully elected last fall.
+Before the vote, Jones, Pearson and Johnson noted that if they were expelled, more than 200,000 Tennesseans would lose the representatives they lawfully elected last fall.

 "We are losing our democracy in Tennessee," Pearson told WPLN.
 "This is another example of the erosion of democracy because we spoke up for gun reform.
 Because we spoke up for people and children who will never become state legislators, who will never graduate from high school and never get engaged, never be able to see or protest for their own lives because they've been killed by gun violence."